mathworks/matlab-interface-refprop-coolprop/README.md

 5. inputProperty2 - (string) name of the 2nd property used as the state point
 6. inputProperty2Value - (double) 1xN array of values of the 2nd property used as the state point in the library's expected units
 7. fluid - (string) indicating the fluid for which the requested property should be calculated e.g.,
-    1. Use standard fluids alreayd available in the library: "Water", "Ethanol", etc.
+    1. Use standard fluids already available in the library: "Water", "Ethanol", etc.
     2. User defined fluids: "Nitrogen;Oxygen;Hydrogen;Water"

         _**NOTE: if the user defines their own fluid, the species should be listed out as in the last example above using only a semicolon (;\) to separate the species**_